Toronto Metropolitan University Libraries: History

 First operating out of the original Ryerson Hall (Toronto Normal School) building in 1948, the library moved many times as it continued to grow.
 In the late 1960s, discussions of a library building began, with construction beginning in 1972.
 The Library building was designed by Webb Zerafa Menkes Housden Partnership and opened in 1974 at the corner of Gould and Victoria.
 The 11-storey tower is an example of Brutalist architecture.

 The library has changed names over the years.
 First named the Learning Resources Centre in 1974, it then became Ryerson University Library and Archives, and finally TMU Libraries in 2024.

-Archives and Special Collections
+The Archives and Special Collections

+The Toronto Metropolitan University Archives and Special Collections are split into two branches.
+The Archives preserves the university's institutional memory by collecting and preserving primary source materials, including the university's complete administrative, cultural, academic and student history from its origins as the Ryerson Institute of Technology in 1948 to the present day.

-The Toronto Metropolitan University Archives serves as the institutional memory of the university.
-The Archives acquires, preserves, and makes accessible a broad range of primary source materials which provide an administrative, academic, fiscal, legal, social, and cultural record of Toronto Metropolitan University.
-Special Collections was established to help support the learning and teaching needs and facilitate the scholarly, research and creative activities of the TMU community by acquiring and preserving photography, film and cultural history objects.
-The Archives help students and staff gain access to primary source materials and aid them in the interpretation of those objects.
+The Special Collections was established in 2005 to help support the scholarly research and creative activities of the student body and faculty by acquiring and preserving photography, film, rare books and cultural objects that are of interest to the programs at the university.
+The holdings include the Kodak Canada Corporate Archives and Heritage Collection, the Grant Collingwood collection, the Jeremy Podeswa Collection, and more.

+The Toronto Metropolitan University Archives and Special Collections support students, staff and the general public to gain access to primary source materials and aid them in the research and interpretation of archival objects.